Akshithagg/Akshithagg/README.md

 BRO, WHAT KINDA WORLD IM IN THO RN? this is new to me, yet exciting

 ***WHO ME?***
-🦥 Lazy Sloth, but wanna pull up something!   (yeah, i finnaly can get the reference jokes) 💻 CS Student (Class of 2027)
+🦥 Lazy Sloth, but wanna pull up something!(yeah, i finally can get the reference jokes) 💻 CS Student (Class of 2027)
 🤖 Passionate about ML (just recently!)
 💸 Will do *anything* for Comp Sci if I get to make tons of money!